 Update a Snap Package

-Snapd automatically updates your Snap packages in the background.
-However, if you wish to update a specific package, use snap refresh manually.
+By default, Snapd automatically updates your Snap packages in the background.
+However, if you wish to update a specific package manually, use snap refresh instead.
 For example:

 sudo snap refresh vlc